Events

 Monday was a glorious day – warm, sunny, calm – and just right for a boat trip to the Farne Islands.
 Boarding at Seahouses we sailed out towards the Farne Islands, but out at sea it did feel a bit chillier and it was also quite windy, so it was on with jackets and hats before the boat had gone very far.
 As we approached the islands there were seabirds by their thousands on the rocks and bobbing about on the sea, including the birds everyone had come to see, the puffins.
 Apparently, about 40,000 pairs are nesting (how they could count them is anyone’s guess).
 New born seals stared at us as we passed and the older seals popped up and down in the water – they too were fascinating to watch.

 Tuesday found everyone ‘doing their own thing’, some went to Alnwick Gardens and took a supervised/ guided trip round ’The Poison Garden’ (I wonder why it was supervised??).
-These gardens are the kind of place you can get lost – a bamboo labyrinth, an ornamental garden, rose garden, the great cascade – but happily no-one did.
+These gardens are the kind of place where you can get lost – a bamboo labyrinth, an ornamental garden, rose garden, the great cascade – but happily no-one did.
 Thankfully they did not return with any specimens from The Poison Garden.
 The others travelled from Alnmouth to Edinburgh (by an extremely comfortable train) and spend the day exploring what seemed like every inch of the Scottish capital – the Whisky Experience was also visited but no-one was prepared to pay £120,000 for a bottle of rare whisky!
 Everyone enjoyed their day and slept very well that night.

 Wednesday it rained – perhaps more correctly it poured all day).
 Three people ventured out for a walk up towards Bamburgh, got soaked and then hurried back again.
 Luckily the property possessed an electric clothes dryer which worked really well.